 There are several theories about what the lion and unicorn represent individually.
 I attribute the lion to the Sun, and the unicorn to the Moon, because that makes sense to me both astrologically and magically.

-The Moon is the etheric representative in our solar system of the female principle, the over-lighting Great Goddess of the Divine Feminine from whose womb all creation springs.
+The Moon is the etheric representative in our solar system of the female principle, the over-lighting Great Queen of the Divine Feminine from whose womb all creation springs.
 Eclipses are intensely magical times for this reason, because this is when the Moon is impregnated by the Sun.

 As in all of the creation, for there to be fertility, harmony, beauty and order, the male and female principles have to be in balance.
 In other words, as a guru of mine once said: